arnodebruijn/lifelong-learning/tools/pentaho.md

 Spoon is the graphical transformation and job designer associated with the Pentaho Data Integration suite — also known as the Kettle project.
 * transformations - describe the data flows for ETL
 * jobs - coordinate ETL activities such as:
-  - defining the flow and dependendcies for what order transformations should be run
+  - defining the flow and dependencies for what order transformations should be run
   - preparing for execution by checking conditions
   - performing bulk load database operations
   - file management